ajescudero/jump-finadvisor-agent/README.md

 # Jump Finadvisor Agent

+> **Status: Deployment Pending**
+> Per Jump’s instructions — *“The app must be fully deployed (to Render or Fly.io or similar) and then submit the url to the app as well as a link to your repo so we can see the code.”*
+> **This deployment step has not been completed yet.** Below you’ll find the exact deployment plan (Render/Fly.io), required env vars, and time estimates to complete it.

 An AI-powered assistant for financial advisors built with Ruby on Rails 7.2.
 It integrates semantic search (pgvector), pluggable embedding providers (OpenAI or a local dummy provider for dev), and exposes minimal APIs and a simple UI to create vectors and query nearest neighbors.
 Roadmap includes OAuth integrations with Google (Gmail/Calendar) and HubSpot for RAG over user data and proactive agent actions.